rgonek/Ilaro.Admin/README.md

 ##What I use
 Here I will try write all libraries, and part of code I use in project.
 - [**Massive**](https://github.com/robconery/massive) - for db access.
-I added few lines commented like that: // Illaro.Admin, so its easy to find
+I Removed lots methods I left only read methods, thanks that I have much better control on created commands, and in future I want to completely removed massive.
 - [**ImageResizer**](http://imageresizing.net/) - for resizing image.
 There's no much need to use this library, you can easy get rid off it, but I like it :)
 - [**Unity**](http://msdn.microsoft.com/en-us/library/ff647202.aspx) - for resolving stuff :), for now I don't resolve too much things
 - [**RazorGenerator**](http://razorgenerator.codeplex.com/) and [extension](http://visualstudiogallery.msdn.microsoft.com/1f6ec6ff-e89b-4c47-8e79-d2d68df894ec) - for generating source code from views, thanks that you don't have add views into your project, just simply add dll.
 Of cource if you want you can add views files which overrides compiled views